dialog-semiconductor/BLE_SDK6_examples/LPCCSE_160_Reset_Indication/Readme.md

 ## Reset Mechanism in DA14531

-See **Section 5** in [DA14531 datasheet](https://www.dialog-semiconductor.com/da14531_datasheet) for more detailed information on RESET fanctionality.
+See **Section 5** in [DA14531 datasheet](https://www.dialog-semiconductor.com/da14531_datasheet) for more detailed information on RESET functionality .

 There are three (3) main reset signals in the DA14531:
 - ***Power-On Reset (POR) :*** it is optional triggered by a GPIO set as the POR source with a